Five ways to damage autistic children without even knowing

 11) Talk about a “cure” for it, implying that it needs to be cured, and because it needs to be cured, it is bad.
 (Pieter Dykhuis, age 14)

-Chris Bonnello is available to lead talks and training sessions regarding autism issues.
+Chris Bonnello leads talks and training sessions regarding autism issues.
 For further information please click here (opens in new window).

 Copyright © Chris Bonnello 2016